Robert-van-Engelen/Forth500/manual.md

 | `PARSE-NAME` | ( "name" -- _c-addr_ _u_ )         | parses a name delimited by blank space, returns the name as a string _c-addr_ _u_
 | `WORD`       | ( _char_ "chars" -- _c-addr_ )     | an obsolete word to parse a word

-Basically, `PARSE-NAME` is the same as `BL PARSE-WORD`, where `BL` is the space character.
+`PARSE-NAME` is the same as `BL PARSE-WORD`, where `BL` is the space character.
 The names of words in the dictionary are parsed with `PARSE-NAME`.
 When `BL` is used as delimiter, also the control characters, such as CR and LF, are considered delimiters.

 ## Files